 - Concerns about general quality and poor battery life

 5. Animagic Woofles My Playful Puppy

-Another of the plush toy models, this one is very cute and comes in nice packaging, Woofles is a cute puppy toy that will start making noises if you stroke his head, and has a bone toy that he also responds to.
-He’s nicely made and a decent price at somewhere between £20 and £30, and he walks alongside the child barking or making other noises, and also performs a variety of other movements when commanded.
+Another of the interactive dog plush toy models, this one is very cute and and looks a bit like a real pet or a real puppy, Woofles is a cute puppy toy that will start making noises if you stroke his head, and has a bone toy that he also responds to.
+He’s nicely made and a decent price at somewhere between £20 and £30, and he walks alongside the child barking or making other noises like a real dog, and also performs a variety of other movements when commanded.

-This toy is also recommended only for children of more than 3 years, which is pretty much the standard with toys such as this, and comes with 3 x AA batteries supplied so is ready to go when you get him.
+This robot puppy is also recommended only for children of more than 3 years, which is pretty much the standard with toys such as this, and comes with 3 x AA batteries supplied so is ready to go when you get him.
 Among this type of robot dog, we like this one as it is very cute, and it meets with very positive customer testimony overall.
-The only major complaint we saw was one regarding damaged packaging.
+The only major complaint we saw about this smart robot toy dog was regarding damaged packaging.

 - Cute toy

 - Walks and makes noises

 - Few complaints

 6. Fur-Real Ricky Plush Puppy Toy

 This is a nice puppy in our list of robot dog toys with many fine features, and a very cute dog who looks like a real puppy, but it does come at a high price of around £50 so you need to keep that in mind.
 However, this is a very interactive robot dog – it can respond to over 100 sound and motion combinations including licking, shaking his head, wag its tail and making a variety of puppy noises.
 This robot puppy is grey and white, so will appeal to both boys and girls, and is nicely made with attractive packaging and some toy accessories.